EUROPEAN SYSTEMS

 ROME (1972)

 Stopped off in the Italian capital for a couple of days during a coach tour of the country in October of 1972.
 Only the afternoon of the second day was available for tram chasing and as (my) luck would have it the operational staff of the transport system called a strike.
 This resulted in some independent operators taking over some bus routes but the trams remained firmly in their depots.
 However the Italians always do things differently and the strike ended at about 2.00pm.
 I was therefore able to take a few good rides and get a small number of photographs before the autumn light began to fail.
 Here's three to start with.
 A point of interest was that my hotel was on a trolleybus route, or so I thought.
 When the hotel porter told me that the strike would finish soon I set out down a long winding hill with overhead all the way and as I got nearer the transport hub I saw trams were running but could see no trolleys anywhere.
-Only then did I take a closer look to see that the wires were quite rusty and obviously disused so I don't know when the services finished.
+Only then did I take a closer look to see that the wires were quite corroded and obviously disused so I don't know when the services finished.

 ---ooo000ooo---